maximums/TMPS/Lab2/README.md

 ```

 Third structural DP I had implemented is **Facade DP** which allows me to hide the complex process of creating cusom furniture item
-and make this process simpler for him.
+and make this process simpler for user.
 I have implemented this DP in **FurnitureCustomizer** class, with method *getCustomFurniture()*
 get furniture item with his personal color.

 ```